AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 Triggers allow you to select the first bundle that you want to process in the scenario.

-For more information, see [Choose where a trigger module starts](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).
+For more information, see [Choose where a trigger module starts in Adobe Workfront Fusion](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).

 ## Number of returned bundles